 The Snowman (2017):

-The film is a psychological crime horror based on the novel of the same name, the story talks about a detective who tries to find a serial killer who uses snowmen as his calling card.
+The film is a psychological crime horror based on the novel of the same name.
+The story revolves around a detective who tries to find a serial killer who uses snowmen as his calling card.
 The stars are Michael Fassbender, Rebecca Ferguson, Charlotte Gainsbourg, Val Kilmer, and J. K. Simmons.
-The film was released on the 13th of October 2017, gaining 43 million dollars with a budget of 35 million dollars.
+The film was released on 13 October 2017 and earned 43 million dollars on a budget of 35 million dollars.

 X-Men: Dark Phoenix (2019):

-Fassbender’s most recent movie Dark Phoenix gained 252 million dollars worldwide with a budget of 200 million dollars, so that makes it the lowest gaining installment in the series.
-The film was not favorably received by critics, with many viewing it as a disappointing and anticlimactic conclusion to the X-Men series.
+Fassbender’s most recent movie, Dark Phoenix, gained 252 million dollars worldwide with a budget of 200 million dollars, so that makes it the lowest-gaining instalment in the series.
+The film was not favoured by critics, with many viewing it as a disappointing and anticlimactic conclusion to the X-Men series.
 The movie is a superhero film based on the Marvel Comics X-Men characters.
-It is the twelfth installment of the X-Men film series, and the sequel to 2016’s X-Men: Apocalypse.
+It is the twelfth instalment of the X-Men film series and the sequel to 2016’s X-Men: Apocalypse.
 The movie stars are James McAvoy, Michael Fassbender, Jennifer Lawrence, Nicholas Hoult, Sophie Turner, Tye Sheridan, Alexandra Shipp, and Jessica Chastain.

 Michaels Fassbender’s Series:

-Fassbender worked on a number of TV productions through the 2000s, let’s see some of his series through the coming part.
+Fassbender worked on several TV productions through the 2000s, so in the next part, we’ll see some of his series.

 Band of Brothers (2001):

 An American war drama miniseries, it was the first Fassbender series.
 The series was based on historian Stephen E. Ambrose’s 1992 non-fiction book Band of Brothers.
-The executive producers were were Steven Spielberg and Tom Hanks, who had collaborated on the 1998 World War II film Saving Private Ryan.
-The first episode was aired on 9th of September, the series won Emmy and Golden Globe awards in 2001 for best miniseries.
+The executive producers were Steven Spielberg and Tom Hanks, who had collaborated on the 1998 World War II film Saving Private Ryan.
+The first episode aired on 9 September, and the series won Emmy and Golden Globe awards in 2001 for best miniseries.

-The series dramatizes the history of “Easy” Company, 2nd Battalion, 506th Parachute Infantry Regiment, of the 101st Airborne Division, from jump training in the United States through its participation in major actions in Europe, up until Japan’s capitulation and the war’s end.
+The series dramatizes the history of “Easy” Company, 2nd Battalion, 506th Parachute Infantry Regiment, of the 101st Airborne Division, from jump training in the United States through its participation in significant actions in Europe up until Japan’s capitulation and the war’s end.

 Gunpowder, Treason and Plot (2004):

-It was based upon the lives of Mary, Queen of Scots and her son James VI of Scotland, the series was filmed in Romania with a Scottish crew.
+It was based on the lives of Mary, Queen of Scots and her son, James VI of Scotland; the series was filmed in Romania with a Scottish crew.
 The story is divided into two parts; the first film shows the relationship between Mary and her third husband, James Hepburn, 4th Earl of Bothwell.
-Scottish actor Robert Carlyle stars as James VI in the second part, which concentrates on the Gunpowder Plot, planned by Guy Fawkes, to blow up the Houses of Parliament in order to rid the nation of a Protestant monarch.
-The series stars are Clémence Poésy as Queen Mary, Kevin McKidd as James Hepburn, Robert Carlyle as James VI, Emilia Fox, and Michael Fassbender as Guy Fawkes
+Scottish actor Robert Carlyle stars as James VI in the second part, which concentrates on the Gunpowder Plot, planned by Guy Fawkes, to blow up the Houses of Parliament to rid the nation of a Protestant monarch.
+The series stars are Clémence Poésy as Queen Mary, Kevin McKidd as James Hepburn, Robert Carlyle as James VI, Emilia Fox, and Michael Fassbender as Guy Fawkes.

 Hex (2004-2005):

-A British television program, the story is set in a remote English boarding school with a mysterious past.
-Series one explores the supernatural relationship between a Fallen Angel named Azazel and a student called Cassie who is also a witch.
-In the second series, the story centers on 500-year-old anointed one Ella Dee, and Azazeal’s son Malachi.
-The show was canceled in April 2006 after the end of the second series.
+The story is set in a British television program, a remote English boarding school with a mysterious past.
+Series one explores the supernatural relationship between a fallen angel named Azazel and a student named Cassie, also a witch.
+In the second series, the story centres on 500-year-old anointed one Ella Dee and Azazeal’s son Malachi.
+The show was cancelled in April 2006 after the end of the second series.
 The series starring Michael Fassbender, Christina Cole and Jemima Rooper

 The Devil’s Whore (2008):

-A television series of four parts, set during the English Civil War.
-It centers on the adventures of the fictional Angelica Fanshawe and the historical Leveller soldier Edward Sexby and spans the years 1638 to 1660.
-The script was started in 1997, and it’s budget was 7 million dollars.
-The series was filmed in South Africa, as the producers said that they didn’t find a suitable “old English” locations in England.
+A television series of four parts set during the English Civil War.
+It centres on the adventures of the fictional Angelica Fanshawe and the historical Leveller soldier Edward Sexby and spans 1638 to 1660.
+The script was started in 1997, and its budget was 7 million dollars.
+The series was filmed in South Africa, as the producers said that they didn’t find suitable “old English” locations in England.

 Michael Fassbender Nominations and Awards:

-Let’s take a look at Fassbender nominations and awards that he won throughout his career.
+Let’s look at Michael Fassbender’s nominations and the awards he has won throughout his career.

-He was nominated for an Academy Award for Best Supporting Actor for the movie 12 Years a Slave, and the Best Actor in a Leading Role for the movie Steve Jobs.
-He won the Best Supporting Actor Award in 2014 in the AACTA International Awards for the movie 12 Years a Slave and nominated for Best Actor for his roles in Shame and Steve Jobs.
-He won the Best Actor Award in the British Independent Film Awards for his film Hunger in 2008, and he also won the same award for his role in the movie Shame in 2011.
+He was nominated for an Academy Award for Best Supporting Actor for the movie 12 Years a Slave and Best Actor in a Leading Role for Steve Jobs.
+He won the Best Supporting Actor Award in 2014 at the AACTA International Awards for the film 12 Years an enslaved person and was nominated for Best Actor for his roles in Shame and Steve Jobs.
+He won the Best Actor Award in the British Independent Film Awards for his film Hunger in 2008 and the same award for his role in the movie Shame in 2011.

-In 2010, he won the award of the Best Ensemble in the movie Inglourious Basterds in the Critics’ Choice Movie Awards.
-In the Irish Film and Television Awards, he won the Rising Star Award and Best Actor in a Lead Role in a Film in the movie Hunger in 2009.
-He also won Best Actor in a Lead Role in a Film in his film Shame and Steve Jobs in 2012 and 2016.
-In London Film Critics’ Circle, Fassbender won the British Actor of the Year for his movie Hunger in 2009, and the same award in 2010 due to his role in the movie Shame.
+In 2010, he won the award for Best Ensemble in the movie Inglourious Basterds in the Critics’ Choice Movie Awards.
+In the Irish Film and Television Awards, he won the Rising Star Award and Best Actor in a Lead Role in a Film in Hunger in 2009.
+In his film Shame and Steve Jobs, he also won Best Actor in a Lead Role in a Film in 2012 and 2016.
+In the London Film Critics’ Circle, Fassbender won the British Actor of the Year for his movie Hunger in 2009 and the same award in 2010 due to his role in the movie Shame.
 In 2011, at the Venice Film Festival, one of the most famous film festivals in the world, Michael won the Volpi Cup for Best Actor for his role in the movie Shame.

-1. Fassbender had to read the script of the film Macbeth 200 times before attending the first table read.
+- Michael Fassbender had to read the script of Macbeth 200 times before attending the first table read.

-4. Before he found work as an actor, he had a period of doing auditions interspersed with bartending stints, and postal delivery.
+- Before he found work as an actor, he did auditions interspersed with bartending stints and postal delivery.

-5. Michael Fassbender produced, directed, and starred in a stage version of Quentin Tarantino’s Reservoir Dogs, along with his production company.
+- Michael Fassbender produced, directed, and starred in a stage version of Quentin Tarantino’s Reservoir Dogs along with his production company.

-6. When he was 19 years old, he moved to London to study at the Drama Centre in London.
+- When he was 19, he moved to London to study at the Drama Centre in London.

 There’s no denying that Michael Fassbender has become a renowned name in the entertainment business over the last decade.
-From war dramas to sci-fi to romance, he proved himself capable of handling different roles and mastering several genres of film and television.
-His talent will surely continue to grow over the years to come.
+From war dramas to sci-fi to romance, he could handle different roles and master several film and television genres.
+His talent will undoubtedly continue to grow over the years to come.